oodles-noodles/ghas-issue-ops/scripts/README.md

 - **determineTokenName**: Determines which authentication token name to use based on the matrix context.
 - **getTokenValue**: Dynamically retrieves the appropriate token value from available secrets based on the token name.
 - **checkLicenseAvailability**: Checks if there are enough GHAS licenses available for enablement by querying the GitHub Enterprise Cloud API.
-- **createResultsComment**: Creates a formatted comment with the results of the GHAS enablement process.
+- **createResultsComment**: Creates a formatted comment with the results of the GHAS enablement process, including information about invalid repositories.

 ## Benefits of this Approach